chrisvasqm/e2e-selenium/README.md

 ### Getting Started Guide

-If you are not used to working with Selenium, please refer to [this](https://github.com/SeleniumHQ/selenium/wiki/Getting-Started) guide for more details.
+If you are not used to working with `Selenium`, please refer to [this](https://github.com/SeleniumHQ/selenium/wiki/Getting-Started) guide for more details.